sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Web_Development/Python_Development/PyDev_FAQ.md

 Well, if you have PyLint active, you can disable it, as it is the process that takes the most time when building.
 Another alternative is disabling the builder altogether.
 To do it, you can go to window > preferences > PyDev > builder and disable it.

-Disabling the builders may have many side-effects, such as code completion not working, pylint, tasks, and so forth.
-If you want it, you can disable it, but do it with care.
+{{% alert title="⚠️ Warning" color="primary" %}}Disabling the builders may have many side-effects, such as code completion not working, pylint, tasks, and so forth.
+If you want it, you can disable it, but do it with care.{{% /alert %}}

 ## Why the PyDev properties do not show?